 → Psst.
 Want some more detail?
 We dive into why content marketing creates higher engagement here

 Native Advertising falls into content marketing because it’s not a typical aggressive ad per se, but an invitation to engage with valuable content if you feel compelled.
+While native ads are based on sharing sponsored content on your social media and websites, marketing basically could be digital or conventional.
+Moreover, a few digital marketing service providers (perhaps one similar to web optimizers) might even provide additional resources and facilities for native advertising.

 Native Ad example that we (Bidtellect) created for a super awesome client: